 func main() {

-//Use sql.Open to initialize a new sql.DB object
+// Initialize a new sql.DB object using sql.Open.

 db, err := sql.Open("pgx", os.Getenv("PG_DSN"))